Dest1nyWang/cs5008/README (1).md

 If you want to exit the program, you can simply enter `quit` at the command prompt or include `quit` at the end of your script.

 ## Image Citation
 - Image: bc-flowers.ppm.
 (2016).
-Retrieved from https://cs.berea.edu//courses/csc226/tasks/bc-flowers.ppm.
-Accessed on July 19, 2023.
+Retrieved from [https://cs.berea.edu//courses/csc226/tasks/L3.ppm.html](https://cs.berea.edu//courses/csc226/tasks/L3.ppm.html) Accessed on July 19, 2023.
 - [bc-flowers.ppm](https://cs.berea.edu//courses/csc226/tasks/bc-flowers.ppm)
+- Image: blackbuck.ascii.ppm.
+(2011).
+Retrieved from https://people.sc.fsu.edu/~jburkardt/data/ppma/ppma.html Accessed on July 19, 2023.